Return to My Father's Battleground

 We traveled by train on to Liège, Belgium, and found another WWII American cemetery.
 It’s touching walking through them and seeing the hundreds and hundreds of soldiers’ graves.
 It helps to understand the vastness of what we lost there, just in WWII alone.

-As we traveled through the Belgian countryside, stopping at several historical places.
+As we traveled through the Belgian countryside, we stopped at several historical places.

 In the Netherlands, we visited a war hospital.
 We saw a building in Kerkrade that had a sign of the 30th infantry division nickname, "Old Hickory", on its wall.
 We thought perhaps at one point there was a memorial there, or that it was a marker for something that had happened on that spot.